MythicAgents/Athena/documentation-payload/Athena/commands/powershell-script.md

 - T1059
 ## Detailed Summary

 Execute a powershell script.
-Additionally it is possible to add a command which is run after the script.
+Note that :
+ - this plugin works only on windows
+ - some powershell .NET framework commands do not exist in powershell .NET Core
+ - the plugin does not work when payload is built as single file.
+Due to an open powershell SDK bug : PowerShell/PowerShell#13540
-Note that the same powershell runspace is used, meaning variables and function can be reused in later powershell script commands.
-Also some powershell .NET framework commands, do not exist in powershell .NET Core.
+ - the same powershell runspace is used, meaning variables and function can be reused in later commands.